 Welcome to the 2018 SAE ATOM Awards – recognising film and media excellence in education and industry.

 SAE is the world’s leading educator in creative media industries.
-Established in 1976, SAE now spans the globe with fifty-three campuses in twenty-seven countries.
+Established in 1976, SAE now spans the globe with fifty-one campuses in twenty-five countries.

 They offer government-accredited courses including certificates, diplomas, and bachelor degrees.
 SAE’s programs cover six specialist discipline streams:

 The staff at SAE pride themselves on delivering exceptional programs in world-class facilities.
 They ensure their students receive an outstanding education, internationally recognised qualifications, and industry-relevant skills.